phreakin/phreakin/README.md

 **L**ived‑Experience
 **D**ata

 Basically: a place where people dealing with **opiates, chronic pain, recovery, stigma, and the healthcare circus** can get real information, real support, and real tools — not the usual “just try yoga and drink water” bullshit.
+It takes a patient first outlook on everything, but only provides personal and identifying data to the patient and provider.
+AI helps facilitate data aggregation and risk assessment scores based on a variety of personal, public and social factors.
+It never makes a fnial decision, and that will always fall on the provider and patient.
+But the goal is to educate users and at the same time reassure the providers that they're not just supporting an addict.

 SHIELD is built to help: